c3se/alvis-intro/README.md

 [alvis-intro/tutorial/](https://github.com/c3se/alvis-intro/tree/main/tutorial)
-there are also some examples under [alvis-intro/examples/](https://github.com/c3se/alvis-intro/tree/main/examples) with similar content but can in some cases give a new perspective.
+there are also some examples under [alvis-intro/examples/](https://github.com/c3se/alvis-intro/tree/main/examples) with similar content, they can in some cases give a new perspective.

 1. Connecting and submitting jobs
 2. A simple ML example on the GPU